 In August 2019, the Company was served with a complaint, captioned "State of Washington Department of Natural Resources v.
 Avista Corporation," seeking recovery of up to \$4.4 million for fire suppression and investigation costs and related expenses incurred in connection with a wildfire that occurred in Ferry County, Washington, in August 2018.
 Specifically, the complaint alleges the fire, which became known as the "Boyds Fire," was caused by a dead ponderosa pine tree falling into an overhead distribution line, and that Avista Corp., along with its independent vegetation management contractors Asplundh Tree Company and CN Utility Consulting, were negligent in failing to identify and remove the tree before it came into contact with the line.
 Avista Corp. disputes that it was negligent in failing to identify and remove the tree in question.
-Additional lawsuits were subsequently filed by private landowners seeking property damages, and holders of insurance subrogation claims seeking recovery of insurance proceeds paid.
+Additional lawsuits were subsequently filed by private landowners seeking \$0.8 million in property damages as well as potential non-economic damages, and holders of insurance subrogation claims seeking recovery of \$1.8 million in insurance proceeds purportedly paid to their insureds.